MacArthur Park (song): Other versions

+The Negro Problem included a cover of the song on their 1997 album Post Minstrel Syndrome.
+The lyrics "someone left their cake out in the rain" were changed to "someone left their crack out in the rain".

 In popular culture

 The song has been featured in a variety of films.
-Both Harris' and Summer's versions of "MacArthur Park" appear in Beetlejuice Beetlejuice (2024); Summers's is heard during the film's opening production logos and closing credits, while, in a similar manner as "Day-O" in the first film, Harris's version is performed during a wedding scene, where it is lip-synched and danced to by the cast.
+Both Harris' and Summer's versions of "MacArthur Park" appear in Beetlejuice Beetlejuice (2024); Summer's is heard during the film's opening production logos and closing credits, while, in a similar manner as "Day-O" in the first film, Harris' version is performed during a wedding scene, where it is lip-synched and danced to by the cast.

+In the movie Vertical Limit, during a rock climbing scene at the beginning, two of the characters are heard singing the chorus as part of a game of guess the song.

+The first half of Kendrick Lamar's "TV Off" samples Monk Higgins' instrumental jazz cover of "MacArthur Park".

+Dave Barry's Book of Bad Songs, written after a survey among the readers of Dave Barry, had "MacArthur Park" chosen as the worst song ever.

-Manila Luzon's "Lip Sync For Your Life" performance on RuPaul's Drag Race, Season 3 has consistently been cited as among its best; and often the first iconic moment the show was firmly cemented into mainstream pop culture.
+Manila Luzon performed "MacArthur Park" in the "Lip Sync For Your Life" on season 3 of RuPaul's Drag Race.
+In 2024, Stephen Daw writing for Billboard credited this performance as one of the most iconic lip syncs on the show.

-The song is mentioned in a 1991 Seinfeld episode, “The Statue”, in which George recounts singing the song and using his mother’s statue as a microphone and when he got to the line “I’ll never have the recipe again”, it slipped out of his hand and broke.

-In The Simpsons episode “Lisa the Beauty Queen”, one of the child competitors in the Little Miss Springfield beauty pageant remarks that she'll be playing the song on the tabla, which emits laughter from the audience, who believes it is a joke.
-Later, we see the same girl completing her performance of the song, followed by the host, an exhausted-looking Krusty the Clown, coming back on to the stage and stating to the audience, "Wow.
-That just kept going, huh?"

-Figure skater Alysa Liu skated to a shortened version of "MacArthur Park Suite" for her free skate program during the 2024-2025 season.
+Figure skater Alysa Liu skated to a shortened version of "MacArthur Park Suite" for her free skate program during the 2024–2025 season.
+She used the song again in her gold medal–winning performance at the 2026 Winter Olympics.

+Indie singer-songwriter Josh Rude references "MacArthur Park" in the title of his 2024 song "Cake in the Rain".